-The high-voltage system is automatically deactivated during accidents with the triggering of the airbag.
+The high-voltage system is automatically deactivated in the event of accidents that result in airbag triggering.
 The high-voltage system is de-energised approx. 20 seconds after deactivation and irreversibly disconnected from the high-voltage battery.

 In all other cases, an emergency cut-out connection can be used to deactivate the high-voltage system.